This page contains affiliate links. Please read our disclosure for more info.

 Japan has so much to offer but here are a few places to get you started.

 - Tokyo – The best of modern Japan.
-This huge city has incredible food, diverse neighbourhoods, and some crazy experiences.
+This huge city has incredible food, diverse neighbourhoods, and some unique experiences.
 Try these cool things to do in Tokyo and enjoy the best vegetarian restaurants in Tokyo.

 - Kyoto – The best of traditional Japan with many stunning temples to explore.
 Read the best things to do in Kyoto.